rlworkgroup/garage/README.md

 garage comes with support for running reinforcement learning experiments on an EC2 cluster, and tools for visualizing the results.
 See the [documentation](https://rlgarage.readthedocs.io/en/latest/user/cluster.html) for details.

-garage supports [TensorFlow](https://www.tensorflow.org/) and [Theano](http://deeplearning.net/software/theano/) for neural network frameworks.
+garage supports [TensorFlow](https://www.tensorflow.org/) for neural network frameworks.
 TensorFlow modules can be found under [garage/tf](https://github.com/rlworkgroup/garage/tree/master/garage/tf).

 # Documentation